 With all that snow, you can bet Michigan has seen its share of big snowstorms.
 Here are five of Michigan’s biggest snowstorms in recent history.

 Technically, Michigan doesn’t have hurricanes.
 But anyone who lived through the Great Lakes storm of November 1913 would probably disagree.

-Typically these storms are called November Gales, but in 1913 wind gusts reached hurricane speeds of up 90 mph, producing 35 foot waves on the big lakes.
+Typically these storms are called November Gales, but in 1913 wind gusts reached hurricane speeds of up to 90 mph, producing 35 foot waves on the big lakes.
 Sustained winds across the entire state of Michigan are believed to have reached 60 to 70 mph.
-Waves ripped apart breakwaters and the wind smashed telephone poles and powerlines.
+Waves ripped apart breakwaters, and the wind smashed telephone poles and powerlines.

 Snowfalls of almost two feet crippled cities and towns across Michigan and other Great Lakes states.
 Snowdrifts from the strong winds reached more than four feet.

 Can it really snow in Michigan in May?
 Yes it can!
 An awful lot in fact.
 While this storm caused little damage and only dropped about a foot of snow in some of the hardest hit locations, it was still considered a significant storm because it caught everyone off guard.

 Imagine, it’s a warm spring day, then suddenly the mercury plunges.
 That’s exactly what happened on May 8, 1923.
 Temperatures across Michigan fell from 62 degrees to just 34 between noon and six that evening as a strong cold front approached.
 An inch of snow fell that night.
 While that was unusual, Michigan was in for an even more rare occurrence.